-On February 23, 2015, the Board of Directors of the Company announced that it had entered into a letter of intent ("LOI") with Agnico Eagle Mines Limited ("Agnico") with respect to the development of the Company's Barsele Gold Project, located in Sweden ("Project").
+On February 23, 2015, the Board of Directors of the Company announced that it had entered into a letter of intent ("LOI") with Agnico with respect to the development of the Company's Barsele Project.

-Pursuant to the terms of the LOI, Agnico would acquire an initial 55% interest in the Project, by acquiring 55% of Gunnarn Mining, on payment to the Company of US \$10 million (US \$6 million on closing of the transaction and US \$2 million on each of the first and second anniversaries of closing of the transaction).
-As part of the transaction, Agnico would commit to spend US \$7 million on exploration over three years.
+Pursuant to the terms of the LOI, Agnico would acquire an initial 55% interest in the Project, by acquiring 55% of Gunnarn Mining, on payment to the Company of US\$10 million (US\$6 million on closing of the transaction and US \$2 million on each of the first (received subsequent to April 30, 2016) and second anniversaries of closing of the transaction).
+As part of the transaction, Agnico would commit to spend US\$7 million on exploration over three years.

 Agnico would earn an additional 15% interest by completing a pre-feasibility study on the Project.
-The Company will also be granted a 2% NSR, which may be terminated in exchange for a payment to Orex of US \$5 million.
-In June 2015, the Company closed the transaction and received the US \$6 million.
+The Company will also be granted a 2% NSR, which may be terminated in exchange for a payment to the Company of US\$5 million.
+In June 2015, the Company closed the transaction and received the US\$6 million.

 At April 30, 2015, these assets and related liabilities were measured at carrying amounts which was the lower of their carrying amount and estimated fair value less cost to sell.
 No fair value adjustment was recognized in the year.
-Assets held for sale include \$8,161,407 of exploration and evaluation assets and additional current assets of \$81,627.
+Assets held for sale included \$8,161,407 of exploration and evaluation assets and additional current assets of \$81,627.
 Liabilities related to assets held for sale include \$100,984 of current liabilities.
+On June 11, 2015, the Company closed the joint venture transaction with Agnico.